Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask Copilot Chat if the UI is WCAG compliant.

     ```md
-    #selection Does the UI meet the specified WCAG guidelines?
+    Does the UI meet the specified WCAG guidelines?
     ```

 - Copilot will provide you with guidance and suggestions on how to make the UI WCAG compliant.